Payment Management Intestinal inflammatory disease medical concept

 When to suspect an inflammatory bowel disease and therefore consult a doctor

 Consult your doctor if you experience a persistent change in your bowel habits or if you have any of the signs and symptoms of inflammatory bowel disease.
-Although inflammatory bowel disease is usually not fatal, it is a serious illness that, in some cases, can cause life-threatening complications.
+Although inflammatory bowel disease is usually not fatal, it is a severe illness that, in some cases, can cause life-threatening complications.

 The exact cause of inflammatory bowel disease remains unknown.
-Previously, the type of diet and stress were suspect, but now doctors know that while these factors can be aggravating, they are not determinants in the disease.
+Previously, the type of diet and stress were suspect, but now doctors know that while these factors can be aggravating, they are not determinants of the disease.